 - Virtual webinars to demonstrate our products with customers.

 - Video and audio conference calls to manage our daily activities.

-- Effective communication with customers through their preferred channels, whether it is SMS, instant messaging, voice or even emails – which is where the Soprano platform comes into play.
+- Effective communication with customers through their preferred channels, whether it is SMS, instant messaging, voice broadcasting or even emails – which is where the Soprano platform comes into play.

 To continue on with the digital transformation changes that have been thrust upon us, companies now need, more than ever, to automate their business flows and move away from manual tasks, particularly those which depend on face-to-face meetings.

 Businesses and governments can no longer depend on people just dropping into their premises for information or transactions.
 It’s a must that they avail their services to customers digitally, in an easy, intuitive manner.

 The Soprano platform and Inbound module helps businesses and government departments to digitise the following services

 - Info – eg, ‘For more information, text “Info” to this number’

 - Service Subscriptions – eg, ‘To receive regular updates on COVID-19 cases in your area, subscribe by sending “COVID” to this number’

 - Employee safety and public services and events